Retiring to Arizona? Here Are 10 Critical Things You Need To Know

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Arizona ranks in the top 10 states that have gained population, and many of those new residents are retirees.
+Arizona ranks among the top 10 states with a growing population, and many of its new residents are retirees.
 The climate is warm and dry, and the lifestyle is easy.

 But before you pack up the moving van, here are some things — good and bad — that you might want to consider before moving to the state.
 Being well-informed now may help you avoid wasting money later.